KislakCenter/ds-scripts/README.md

 # DS Convert

 RubyGem that provides scripts to transform and manage input from multiple sources to generate a DS 2.0 imports CSV.
-Also includes scripts to extract strings from sources for authority reconcilation.
+Also includes scripts to extract strings from sources for authority reconciliation.

+# Requirements

+* Ruby version >= 3.4.0

 # Installation